Nyerguds/MobiusMapEditor/README.md

 ### Editor options:

-* **ModsToLoadTD** / **ModsToLoadRA** / **ModsToLoadSS**: semicolon (or comma) separated list of mod entries for each supported game.
+* **ModsToLoadTD** / **ModsToLoadRA** / **ModsToLoadSS**: [WIP] semicolon (or comma) separated list of mod entries for each supported game.
 A mod entry can either be a Steam workshop ID, or a folder name.
 The paths will initially be looked up in the mods folder of the respective game in the CnCRemastered\mods\ folder under your Documents folder, but the loading system will also check the Steam workshop files for a matching mod.
 Sole Survivor will use Tiberian Dawn mods.
 Note that mods can only apply graphical changes from the tileset and house color xml files; the editor can't read any data from compiled dll files.
 This mods system is mostly meant to apply graphical fixes to the editor.
 * **MapScale**: Scaling multiplier for the size at which assets are rendered on the map; higher means lower quality.
 This will make the UI more responsive.
 Negative values will enable smooth scaling, which gives nicer graphics but will make the UI noticeable _less_ responsive.
 Defaults to 0.5.
 * **PreviewScale**: Scaling multiplier for the size at which assets are rendered on the preview tools.
 Negative values will enable smooth scaling, but this usually doesn't look good on the upscaled preview graphics.
 Defaults to 1.
 * **DefaultExportScale**: Default scaling multiplier for the size at which an exported image will be generated through "Tools" → "Export As Image".
 A negative values will set it to smooth scaling.
 Defaults to -0.5.